Theory and Society

-Theory & Society is a bimonthly peer-reviewed academic journal covering theoretical analyses of social processes and phenomena.
-It was established by Alvin Gouldner in 1974.
+Theory and Society is a bimonthly peer-reviewed academic journal covering theoretical analyses of social processes and phenomena.
+It was established by Alvin Gouldner in 1974, whose widow Janet was the journal's executive editor from his death in 1980 until 2023.
 It is published by Springer Science+Business Media and the editors-in-chief are Kevin McCaffree and Jonathan H. Turner.
-According to the Journal Citation Reports, the journal has a 2022 impact factor of 2.9.

 The editorial structure of the journal was overhauled by Springer Nature in December 2023.